magento/merchdocs/src/stores/store-urls.md

 ### Include the store code in URLs

 {:.bs-callout-info}
-URLs with included Store Code should be used for proper system work, if **Add Store Code to Urls** option is set to `Yes`.
+When _Add Store Code to URLs_ option is set to `Yes`, you must include store codes in your browser URLs to ensure that URL rewrites are mapped correctly, and all pages are opened successfully, without _"404 Page Not Found"_ errors.

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.